pip/Octology/README.md

  * `calN ` - display a CALeNdar of the colored d8-based recent Years-->
 <!-- * `lodH ` - LOaD ~/.Hrc d8a-file to parse and print colorized fields-->

-To get close to similar setup near mine, you'll probably want to execute the following sequences of commands first:
+To get something close to a similar setup to mine, you'll probably want to execute the following sequences of commands to get going first:

   `git clone https://GitHub.Com/Pip/Octology` which should crE8 the Octology/ sub-directory within the Current-Working-Directory (or`pwd`),